Bojanovski/Virtual-body-ownership-UE4-HTC-Vive/README.md

 # Virtual-body-ownership-UE4-HTC-Vive
-A project I did during my graduate program at my university.
+A project I did during my graduate program at the University Of Zagreb.

 Video link: